tensorflow/tfjs-website/source/tutorials/index.md

 In this tutorial we will build a convolutional neural network to recognize handwritten digits in images (MNIST).
-We will use the TensorFlow.js layers API to construct, train, and test the model.
+We will use the TensorFlow.js layers API to construct, train, and evaluate the model.

 <h2><a href="http://google.com">How to import a Keras Model into Tensorflow.js</a></h2>